mohamuhsin/ravenous/README.md

 1. Creating Static Components.
 2. Passing Information to Components.
-3. Setting the State of Ravenous Components
+3. Setting the State of Ravenous Components.
-4. Interacting with the Yelp API
+4. Interacting with the Yelp API.

 # Creating Static Components.